Art-Sells/Arells/Build-Notes.md

 - - Only change MASS booleans info if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again (break transaction in .js files to test this).
 - - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)
 - - Test releaseMASS and holdMASS booleans (releases all of the VatopGroups (not individuals only))
-- - - Test release MASS 5-10 minutes after also (see if supplications will run with latest bitcoin prices and if vatopGroups will update accordingly check wallet)
+- - - Test release MASS (create lever to change frequency (minutes, days)) 5-10 minutes after also (see if supplications will run with latest bitcoin prices and if vatopGroups will update accordingly check wallet)
 - - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
 - - - Add endless 15 second loop incase Base network is down (break transaction in test files to test this) (if Base Network is congested add error message (if successful, then error message is invisible))
 - Incorporate Sell/Withdraw (look at Arells 1.5)
 - Can only Dcd PK with P (from nv)… Do extensive research on this, see if can cd and dcd from json and without P.
-- Integrate import CAP to STOP if main Wallet is drained too quickly, if not, set lever to increase
+- Set up API (system) to log the date and times of Decoded price that was used of each pool and usdcOut/cbbtcOut from LPP to capture changes (offline/online versions) (including AUM from first wallet into the 2nd)

 ### Online:
 - Establish background useEffects order